shajra/shajra-provisioning/doc/nix-introduction.md

 ## Nixpkgs takes time to learn<a id="sec-4-1"></a>

-There are parts of Nix that are extremely simple.
+There are parts of Nix that are notably simple.
 For example, there's an elegance to the hashing calculation and how `/nix/store` is used.
 Furthermore the Nix language itself has a small footprint, which eases learning it.

 However, because of the complexity of all the programming language ecosystems out there, there are a *lot* of supporting libraries in Nixpkgs to understand.
 There's over two million lines of Nix in Nixpkgs, some auto-generated, increasing the odds of getting lost in it.